jaksa-b/code-challenge-react/README.md

 Create the best **Product Dashboard** you can using **React** and **TypeScript** using the static JSON provided as a jump-off point. **Time Limit**: **1 hour**

 ## Objective
-Create a dashboard that can parse and display data from `products.csv`, implement sorting and filtering features, handle data inconsistencies gracefully, and showcase your decision-making and problem-solving skills.
+Create a dashboard that can parse and display data from `products.ts` (JSON), implement sorting and filtering features, handle data inconsistencies gracefully, and showcase your decision-making and problem-solving skills.

 ## Dataset
-The `products.csv` file contains hundreds of entries with the following fields: `ProductID`, `Name`, `Category`, `Price`, `Stock`, and `Rating`.
+The `products.ts` file contains hundreds of entries with the following fields: `ProductID`, `Name`, `Category`, `Price`, `Stock`, and `Rating`.
 The data includes various inconsistencies:

 - Missing values
 - Invalid data types (e.g., non-numeric price)